PawelLipski/docker-ci-blog/blog.md

     && rm -rfv /usr/local/bin/git-shell /usr/local/share/git-gui/ \
     && cd /usr/local/libexec/git-core/ \
     && rm -fv git-credential-* git-daemon git-fast-import git-http-backend git-imap-send git-remote-testsvn git-shell

-# ... skipped ...
 ```

-We'll return to the skipped parts later when dealing with non-root user setup.
+We'll return to the skipped parts in the [second part of this post](https://medium.com/virtuslab) when dealing with non-root user setup.

-The purpose of the second section (the one with `git_version` ARG) is to install Git in a specific version.
+The purpose of these commands is to install a specific version of Git.
 The non-obvious step here is the very long chain of `&&`-ed shell commands under `RUN`, some of which, surprisingly, relate to _removing_ rather than installing software (`apk del`, `rm`).
 Two questions arise: why combine so many commands into a single `RUN` rather than split them into multiple `RUN`s and why even remove any software at all?

 Docker stores the image contents in layers that correspond to Dockerfile instructions.
-If an instruction (usually `RUN` or `COPY`) adds data to the underlying file system (which is typically [OverlayFS](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) nowadays, by the way),
+If an instruction (such as `RUN` or `COPY`) adds data to the underlying file system
+(which, by the way, is usually [OverlayFS](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) nowadays),
-this data, even if it's later removed in a subsequent layer, will remain a part of the layer corresponding to the instruction, and will thus make its way to the final image.
+this data, even if removed in a subsequent layer, will remain part of the intermediate layer that corresponds to the instruction, and will thus make its way to the final image.

 If a piece of software (like `alpine-sdk`) is only needed for building the image but not for running the container, then leaving it installed is an utter waste of space.
-A reasonable (but not the only one &mdash; see the [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/)) way to prevent the resulting image from bloating
+A reasonable way (but not the only one &mdash; see the [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/)) to prevent the resulting image from bloating
-is to remove unnecessary files in the very same layer as they were added.
+is to remove unnecessary files in the very same layer in which they were added.
-Hence, the first `RUN` instruction installs all of `alpine-sdk autoconf gettext wget zlib-dev`, necessary to build Git from source, only to later remove it (`apk del`) in the same shell script.
+Hence, the first `RUN` instruction installs all the compile-time dependencies of Git (`alpine-sdk autoconf gettext wget zlib-dev`),
+only to later remove them (`apk del`) in the same shell script.
-What survives in the resulting layer is only the Git installation that we care for, but not the toolchain necessary to arrive at this installation in the first place
+What remains in the resulting layer is just the Git installation that we care for,
-(but which would otherwise be useless in the final image).
+but not the toolchain necessary to build it (which would be useless in the final image).

-A more na&iuml;ve version of this Dockerfile, with all the dependencies installed at the very beginning and never removed, yields an almost 800MB behemoth:
+A more na&iuml;ve version of this Dockerfile, with all the dependencies installed at the very beginning and never removed, yields an almost 800 MB behemoth:

 ![docker images](docker-images.png)

 After including the `apk del` and `rm` commands, and squeezing the installations and removals into the same layer,
-the resulting image shrinks to around 150-250MB, depending on the exact Git and Python version.
+the resulting image shrinks to around 150-250 MB, depending on the exact Git and Python version.
 This makes caching the images far less space-consuming.

-As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) to remove from /usr/local/libexec/git-core/,
+As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) can be removed from /usr/local/libexec/git-core/,
-take a look at [dive](https://github.com/wagoodman/dive), an excellent tool for inspecting files residing within each layer of a Docker image.
+take a look at [dive](https://github.com/wagoodman/dive), an excellent tool for inspecting files that reside within each layer of a Docker image.

 ## Making the image reusable: mount a volume instead of `COPY`